Jay Rayner

 Belfast-born Hugh Corcoran is very much a chef poet; one who has even published his own volume of writing.
 He often keeps his trousers up with braces, wears metal-rimmed spectacles and has about him the mien of a 1930s small-town butcher who has a lovely piece of gammon put aside for you.
 He has cooked in the Basque country and Paris as well as at pop-ups in London, where his pared-down dishes have won him a following.
 Now comes the Yellow Bittern, which is less a restaurant than a declaration of intent via the medium of lunch.
 It opens only on weekdays for two sittings, at noon and 2pm, and not at all for dinner.
 Bookings can only be made by phone or “postcard” and they accept only cash.
 There is no printed wine list because “it is all in Hugh’s head”, but the offering is entirely natural and runs from £40 a bottle (and £10 a glass) to £300.

-The Yellow Bittern, named after an 18th-century Gaelic poem about a bird who couldn’t crack the ice with his beak to get a drink, occupies the King’s Cross home of Luncheon, a biannual cultural magazine edited by Lady Frances von Hofmannsthal.
+The Yellow Bittern, named after an 18th-century Irish poem about a bird who couldn’t crack the ice with his beak to get a drink, occupies the King’s Cross home of Luncheon, a biannual cultural magazine edited by Lady Frances von Hofmannsthal.
 Accordingly, there is a bookshop on-site which occupies an institutional space in the basement that looks like the library of a TB sanatorium circa 1936.
 Here are works by Seamus Heaney and Samuel Beckett just as, upstairs, in the sparse, yellow-walled dining room, which seats only 18, there hangs a photograph of Brendan Behan, alongside a portrait of Lenin.

 This, according to one of Corcoran’s Instagram posts, is a prized possession that goes everywhere with him, for he is a lifelong communist, devoted to many causes, including anti-colonialism in general and a United Ireland in particular.
 A recent Corcoran Instagram post celebrating the founder of the Soviet Union as the “liberator of the slaves” was met with comments detailing Vladimir Ilyich’s complicity in the murderous Red Terror and the founding of the gulags, among other things.
 How you engage with his politics, which might stick in the throat of some, is entirely up to you.
 You can just go for lunch, as Fergus and Margot Henderson, the chef poets-in-chief, have already done, along with many other chefs from across London.
 The day we are there, for example, another table is occupied by a party of cooks from Noma in Copenhagen.
 The Yellow Bittern had been open for just six working days and was already a point of pilgrimage.